 - The education program also offers an add-on endorsement opportunity in special education (general curriculum K-12).
 The special education endorsement provides hands-on field experiences working with students with special needs in both inclusive and self-contained classrooms.

 - M.A.T. students are paired with faculty members who have extensive training in mentoring preservice teachers and in differentiated curriculum and instruction.

 - During the M.A.T. year, courses are offered in late afternoons and evenings to allow students to substitute-teach in local schools and “earn while they learn.”

 - Virginia has reciprocity agreements with 47 other states, so candidates can earn their license in Virginia and be eligible to teach almost anywhere in the United States.

 - Completion of the M.A.T. program means higher salary potential in most school districts throughout the country.

 Prospective elementary teachers must major in liberal studies and complete the required education courses for the PreK-6 licensure.

 Secondary Education (6-12)

-In order to gain endorsement in the licensure areas below, prospective secondary teachers must major in the associated discipline and complete the required education courses for secondary licensure.
+In order to gain endorsement in the licensure areas below, prospective secondary teachers must major in the associated discipline (see below) and complete the required education courses for secondary licensure.

 Biology licensure: Must major in biology (B.S.)